 How is a shofar made?

-Like many items used in religious ceremonies, there is a rigid process for making a shofar.
+Like many items used in religious ceremonies, there is a rigid process for making shofar.
 From the sorting to the prepping, you can read about it all here.

 What is the best size for a shofar?